zinic/abseta/gurps.md

     * Communication and Empathy Spells - Magic pg.
 46.
     * Enchantment Spells - Magic pg.
 58.
     * Mind Control Spells - Magic pg.
 135.

-#### Available but Uncommon

-* Plant Spells - Magic pg.
-163.
-    * Requires Hidden Lore - Basic Set pg.
-199 of or greater.

-* Divination Spells - Magic pg.
-110 may only be wielded as Syntactic Magic.
-    * Divination is correction-prone uncommon.
-        * 2x Modifier for **Correction Potential**
-    * Requires Hidden Lore - Basic Set pg.
-199 of 2 or greater.

-* Weather Spells - Magic pg.
-195 are uncommon and often very unpredictable.
-    * Weather modification is correction-prone and uncommon to see in use.
-        * 2x Modifier for **Correction Potential**
-    * Requires Hidden Lore - Basic Set pg.
-199 of 3 or greater.

 #### Exceptions for Larger Group of Conductors